solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 `BlockCommitmentCache` to load the Bank.
 The JsonRpcAccountsService will need to use information obtained from ReplRpcUpdatedSlotsResponse to construct the AccountsDb.
 Question, do we still need the Bank in the replica?

+The `AccountsBackgroundService`, this service also runs in the replica which is responsible for taking snapshots periodically and shrinking the AccountsDb and doing accounts cleaning.
+The existing code also uses BankForks which we need to keep in the replica.

 ### Compatibility Consideration